Mato098/Bomberman/README.md

 # Bomberman
-Made as a school project using Tkinter
+Made as a grammar school project using Tkinter

 run with `Bomberman.exe`